sztupy/kossuth-map/README.md

 * `NUMBER_OF_CLUSTERS`: The amount of points we wish to obtain at the end.
 * `CLUSTERING_MINUMUM_DISTANCE`: Sets how far away two points need to be (in km) in order to be considered for inclusion.
 * `BORDER_PROCESSING_MODE`: Determines what kind of intersections between the Voronoi-edges and the border should be checked.
 0 is the slowest but most complete, 1 is a middle ground, which should work for most cases, but might skip some points around concave features and islands, and 2 is a fast solution that only gives satisfactory results on single-polygon, convex countries.
+* `AUTO_ADJUST_COORDINATE_MAPPING`: Sets whether to use plain plate carrée projection, or try to compesate is based on the median latitude for a nicer image.
+Should be turned off if the median latitude is too far off the North or South, or not in the `[-90..90]` range.

 You can also change the styling on the output by changing any of the other values